TheEgghead27/Eggbot/README.md

 e!vacuum {number}: Mass deletes {number} messages.

 e!timer {number} {time unit}: Creates a timer that pings the requesting user after a specified time.

+e!get_icon: Links to a copy of the current server's icon.

 egg: egg